m5ingh/reaction-admin/README.md

 Find a bug, a typo, or something that’s not documented well?
 We’d love for you to [open an issue](https://github.com/reactioncommerce/reaction-admin/issues) telling us what we can improve!
 This project uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/), please use their [commit message format.](https://semantic-release.gitbook.io/semantic-release/#commit-message-format).

-Want to request a feature?
-Use our [Reaction Feature Requests repository](https://github.com/reactioncommerce/reaction-feature-requests) to file a request.

 We love your pull requests!
 Check our our [`Good First Issue`](https://github.com/reactioncommerce/reaction-admin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) and [`Help Wanted`](https://github.com/reactioncommerce/reaction-admin/issues?q=label%3A%22help+wanted%22) tags for good issues to tackle.